olive-editor/olive/README.md

 Compiling instructions for Windows, macOS, and Linux can be found [on the main site](https://olivevideoeditor.org/compile.php).

-Olive has Doxygen-compatible documentation.
-Just run `doxygen` in the source root directory to generate it.
+Olive has Doxygen-compatible documentation hosted at http://olivevideoeditor.org/doxygen/.
+You can also run `doxygen` in the source root directory to generate a local copy.